mateusoliveira43/cly/README.md

 # Example of use

-The `example` folder is an example of use of the template.
+The `example` folder and the `run_example.py` file are an example of use of the template.

 To run the example, run
 ```